TylrMls/CoordinateBot/README.md

 # CoordinateBot
-A bot that finds possible coordinates in a message or post title and creates a clickable link!
+A bot that finds possible coordinates in a message or post and creates a clickable link!

 ## How it works
 The bot uses the [Python Reddit API Wrapper (PRAW)](https://praw.readthedocs.io/en/latest/) to get posts in specific subreddits.
 It then checks the post title (and body if applicable) for any possible coordinates, and replies with links to each location.